-The Plan contains a set of 49 access strategy recommendations (strategies) designed to help riders, particularly those inconvenienced by parking reductions, get to and from BART.
-These strategies include options that may result in riders accessing a different station than they currently use to get to and from BART.
+The strategies recommended in the Plan include options that may result in riders accessing a different station than they currently use to get to and from BART.
 For example, the Downtown Berkeley Station is not one of the stations being developed but it is included in the Plan because some of the proposed strategies will make this station more convenient to some riders.
-The El Cerrito Del Norte station is not included in the Plan as a study station because of its location.
-However, its rich transit service, bike and vehicle parking, and planned complete street improvements may make it more convenient for some riders who live closer to the El Cerrito Del Norte station than to the El Cerrito Plaza station.
+The El Cerrito del Norte station is not included in the Plan as a study station because of its location.
+However, its rich transit service, bike and vehicle parking, and planned complete street improvements may make it more convenient for some riders who live closer to the El Cerrito del Norte station than to the El Cerrito Plaza station.